kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 |    Event ID 5145   |   A Network Share Object Was Checked To See Whether Client Can Be Granted Desired Access. |

 ## Hunting Lateral Movement

+Attackers rarely reach the goal data from the first host
+- Must pivot through the environment to gather access
+- Requires both access to host and program to run
+- Host access through exploit, legitimate credentials
+- Code access via staging malware locally or on network Many remote administration protocol choices
+- CLI- SSH, SMB w/PSExec, PowerShell Remoting, WMI
+- GUI –RDP.
+VNS, X11 Forwarding

+**Detection**
+- 4624 Logons
+- 4720 Account Creation
+- 4776 Local account auth
+- 4672 Privileged Account Usage

+**Windows Logins: Event ID 4648**
+Run as style logins:
+- Like *sudo* for Windows
+- User X becoming account Y
+- Used by attackers for pivoting through network
+- Tells you who (*subject*)
+- Which account they used
+- Where it was used (*Target*)

-When hunting for lateral movement, we’ll refer to research performed by the Japan Computer Emergency Response Team Coordination Center - the results of the research are available here.
+When hunting for lateral movement, we'll refer to research performed by the Japan Computer Emergency Response Team Coordination Center - the results of the research are available here.
 - [Tool Analysis Result Sheet](https://jpcertcc.github.io/ToolAnalysisResultSheet/)

 You can also check out resources from the Threat Hunting Project here, here